New! Try Málstaður, a platform for all of Miðeind's main products.

 Language consists of certain tree structures that underlie it, and there are specific rules that we follow, mostly unconsciously, when we speak and write.
 It's possible to figure out what these rules are and describe them to a computer, which then tries to find this underlying structure - this is what we call parsing text.

 Greynir was actually just an experimental project.
-I started this without knowing whether it was possible or not; I equally expected that I would encounter a barrier somewhere and find out that it wasn't possible.
+I started this without knowing whether it was possible or not; I half-expected that I would encounter a barrier somewhere and find out that it wasn't possible.
 But this barrier simply never appeared.
 It was always possible to continue and gradually do better and better.
 Today, Greynir manages to parse over 90% of sentences in a typical news article."

 "Greynir works by reading Icelandic text, dividing it into sentences, examining each word individually, looking it up in BÍN (Database of Icelandic Inflections), and determining what it could be, for example, which word classes it might belong to.
 For instance, the word 'á' could be a noun (ær or á), a verb (eiga), a preposition (á borðinu), or an adverb (æfingin reynir á).
 Then Greynir tries to fit the words in each sentence to grammatical rules, and if successful, it can create a sentence tree.
 Once we have a sentence tree, we roughly know how the sentence is structured, and then we can infer who is doing what and how.
 We then know what the subject is in the sentence, what verbs are present, and what the objects of these verbs are.
 Following that, we can extract facts, statements, and information from the tree, such as people's titles, definitions of proper nouns, and various other things.
 This way, we can use a computer to derive meaning from a sentence and read information from text.
 We can also look at deviations, that is, we can see if there's something wrong with the sentence.
 And Greynir can catch both grammatical and spelling errors even when the phrasing is complex."